top of page

 What's Sticking With You From 2023 That You're Bringing Into 2024?

 As this year comes to a close and we dive into a fresh 2024, I have been reflecting on the past 12 months… Specifically, what a year can hold in all of its wonder, confusion, and life!
-I’m normally not much for resolutions or new years being new beginnings, but this year has held a different story than most and something about it needs a little special attention.
+I’m normally not much for resolutions or New Year being tied to new beginnings, but this year has held a different story than most and something about it needs a little special attention.

-Below are three things that are sticking with me from 2023 that I can’t seem to shake and don’t want to as I step into a new year.
-You may already be thinking of what your year has held and also may be reminiscing on the learnings, joys, and oh-so-unique moments of that past 12 months as well.
+Below are three things that are sticking with me from 2023 that I can’t seem to shake and don’t want to as I step into a New Year.
+You may already be thinking of what your year has held and reminiscing on the learnings, joys, and oh-so-unique moments of the past 12 months.

 I’m curious, what all you are taking with you from 2023 into 2024?
 Here are mine!